One More Light (song)

-"One More Light" is a song by American rock band Linkin Park.
-It is the ninth and title track from their seventh studio album of the same name, as well as their last major single with longtime lead vocalist Chester Bennington.
+"One More Light" is a ballad by American rock band Linkin Park from their seventh studio album, One More Light, as well as their last official major single with two of their longtime members Chester Bennington and drummer and band co-founder Rob Bourdon; Bennington was found dead due to suicide three months prior to the single's release.
 The song was co-written with Eg White and was released to US contemporary hit radio on October 3, 2017, as the album's third and final single.
 It is Bennington's second posthumously released single.
-The song is a ballad.

-The music video for this song was also voted number one in a poll of Fuse Top 40 Videos of 2017 and is also nominated for Best Rock Video at the 2018 MTV Video Music Awards.
+The music video for this song was nominated for Best Rock Video at the 2018 MTV Video Music Awards.

 Background

 In late 2016, Shinoda revealed that he had worked with British songwriter Eg White on a song.
 In an interview leading up to the reveal of the album's lead single, "Heavy", Shinoda revealed that White had worked with him on the song "One More Light" while Brad Delson attended the funeral of one of the band's friends.
 When asked what he wanted to write about by White, Shinoda said that the only thing he could think about was the friend who had passed.
 He revealed that, in spite of the horrible inevitability of loss, the song is about letting people know that you care.